OpenBB-finance/OpenBB/DOCKER_ADVANCED.md

 We can use IPC socket to connect Desktop.

-Add this setting to 'setenv' file .
+Add this setting to your `.env` file.

 ```bash
 OPENBB_BACKEND=Qt5Agg